Get started

 If you want to change the tailnet policy file name to something else, you will need to add the policy-file argument to the with blocks in your GitHub Actions configuration discussed below.
 Otherwise, the GitHub action will default to policy.hujson as the tailnet policy file.

-To prevent others admins in your organization from accidentally changing your tailnet policy file, add a comment as the first line in the policy file so the Access Controls page can display a warning:
+To prevent others admins in your organization from accidentally changing your tailnet policy file, add the following comment as the first line in the policy file with the URL of your repository so the Access Controls page can display a warning:

 // This tailnet's ACLs are maintained in <url>